jonescompneurolab/hnn-core/doc/roadmap.rst

 generalizable features of cortical circuitry based on prior studies.
 Updates to this model are being made by the HNN team including a model with alternate pyramidal neuron calcium dynamics, and an updated inhibitory connectivity architecture.
-We will expand HNN to enable a choice of template models and updated tutorials, beginning with those developed by the HNN team and ultimately expanding to model development in other platforms (e.g. NetPyNE), see 5-year plan.
+We will expand HNN-ccore to enable a choice of template models, beginning with those developed by the HNN team and ultimately expanding to model development in other platforms (e.g. NetPyNE), see Longer-Term goals.
+These models will first be developed in HNN-core, with corresponding API and examples of use, followed by integration into HNN-GUI with GUI-based tutorials.

-- Develop new cortical column template models with pyramidal neuron calcium dynamics, in ``hnn_core.simulator`` module.
+- Develop new cortical column template models with pyramidal neuron calcium dynamics, in HNN-core.
+- Create flexibility to change local connectivity and to visualize connectivity in HNN-core
+- Create flexibility to change exogenous connectivity and to visualize connectivity in HHN-core
-- Update examples and HNN-GUI tutorials to include description of network with updated calcium dynamics.
+- Develop functionality in HNN-GUI to chose amng different template models, Update examples and HNN-GUI tutorials to include description of network with updated calcium dynamics.
 - Develop function in HNN-GUI to choose among different template models in the GUI.

 See `gh-111`_ for more discussions.